 - To apply sanctions against persons involved in the use of torture against Iskander Yerimbetov in accordance with the Act on Global Accountability for Human Rights (USA and Canada, Estonia and Lithuania).

-- The Open Dialog Foundation hereby calls on representatives of the European Commission and embassies of the European Union countries to visit Iskander Yerimbetov in the detention facility within the framework of the monitoring of Kazakhstan’s fulfillment of its obligations to observe human rights in the context of signing the Agreement on Enhanced Partnership and Cooperation between Kazakhstan and the EU.
+- The Open Dialogue Foundation hereby calls on representatives of the European Commission and embassies of the European Union countries to visit Iskander Yerimbetov in the detention facility within the framework of the monitoring of Kazakhstan’s fulfillment of its obligations to observe human rights in the context of signing the Agreement on Enhanced Partnership and Cooperation between Kazakhstan and the EU.

 All those willing to support our demands are kindly requested to address the following persons and institutions.